mborho/mborho.github.io/posts/201407121536-lastradio-a-simple-lastfm-player-written-in-golang-and-qml.rst

 After getting the whole thing packaged as .deb and making it available in a `Lastradio-PPA
 <https://launchpad.net/~martin-borho/+archive/ubuntu/lastradio>`_, it's
-now ready to get installed on Ubuntu 14.04!
+now ready to get installed on Ubuntu 14.04 and following or Mint!
 (64-bit-desktop only atm, sorry).

 ::